Procedures for Returning Students with Approved Accommodations

 Procedures for Students Requesting Accommodations for the First Time

-- Complete and submit an Accommodations Request Form to Disability Services by the stated deadline or a reasonable time thereafter Note, classroom accommodations should generally be submitted two weeks before the first day of classes if possible.
+- Complete and submit an Accommodations Request Form [PDF] to Disability Services by the stated deadline or a reasonable time thereafter Note, classroom accommodations should generally be submitted two weeks before the first day of classes if possible.
 We will do our best to accommodate late requests if reasonable.

 - Documentation is required to support your request for accommodations.
 Please attach documentation to your request form.
 For more information about Suffolk Law School's documentation requirements, visit our Documenting Disabilities and Temporary Conditions page.

 - Please schedule an appointment to meet with Disability Services in the beginning of the academic year to discuss accommodations.
-Contact Dean Ann Santos or email Law Dean of Students to schedule an appointment.
+Contact Dean Ann Santos or email the Law Dean of Students to schedule an appointment.

 Requesting Classroom Accommodations and/or Auxiliary Aids